mw-it/seo4all/README.md

 <p>explanation: be found more easily in search engines.</p>
 <p>our service: we can help you!</p>

-<p>seo4all provides general infos, documents, tips and tricks for seo (search engine optimization).</p>
+<p>seo4all provides a comprehensive checklist, general infos, documents, tips and tricks for professional seo (search engine optimization).</p>
+<p>SEARCH ENGINE OPTIMIZATION FOR ALL!!!</p>

 <p><strong>what do you get:</strong></p>

 + ✔️ free checklist
 + ✔️ free documents (how to's / templates)
 + ✔️ free directories
++ ✔️ free lexicon
 + ✔️ free link building tips
 + ✔️ free recommendations for action
 + ✔️ free tips and tricks